angeladianas/canteen-recommendation/README.md

 ## Built with

-* [Python] - As user interface and backend
+* Python : As user interface and backend
-* [MySQL - XAMPP] - Used to manage and query data from the database
+* MySQL - XAMPP : Used to manage and query data from the database

 ## Getting Started